 As a calculation, the gross development value should never be underestimated.

-It is the foundation to any property development project appraisal and is the one performance metric that impacts on all other major aspects, such as the acquisition cost of the building or land, the cost of the construction and enabling works; developers profit; and, more importantly, the likelihood of a successful financial outcome.
+It is the foundation to any property development project appraisal and is the one performance metric that impacts on all other major aspects, such as the acquisition cost of development site, the cost of the construction and enabling works; developers profit; and, more importantly, the likelihood of a successful financial outcome.